nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

 The _Sequence Diagram_ below shows how the components interact with each other for the scenario where the user issues the command `delstaff 1`.
 Note that both the address book and transaction book are saved.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

 Each of the four main components (also shown in the diagram above),

 - defines its _API_ in an `interface` with the same name as the Component.
-- implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point.
+- implements its functionality using a concrete `{Component Name}Manager` class (which follows the corresponding API `interface` mentioned in the previous point).

 For example, the `Logic` component defines its API in the `Logic.java` interface and implements its functionality using the `LogicManager.java` class which follows the `Logic` interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 <img src="images/ComponentManagers.png" width="300" />